laher/yt/hugo/content/posts/about.md

 yt's name is deliberately similar to yq and jq.
 The y is for yaml and the t might be for 'template', maybe for 'tool', or most likely for 'tarantosaurus'.

 Thanks to [gomplate](https://github.com/hairyhenderson/gomplate) for a wonderful example of a cli tool harnessing go's text/template.
-I have borrowed some ideas from gomplate, especially the argument style for data sources / templates.
-I did contribute towards those templates, but there it is.
+I have borrowed some ideas from gomplate, especially the argument style for data sources and scripts/templates.
+I did contribute towards gomplate's templates feature, but the focus of yt is different, so there it is.

+Thanks also to [Hugo](https://gohugo.io) for similar inspiration